 10. In how many days does the Adjudicating Authority either accept or reject the application?

-The Adjudicating Authority either accepts or rejects the application within 14 days from the day it was made, wherein it ascertains whether or not there is actually a default which has taken place on the part of the corporate debtor.
+The Adjudicating Authority either accepts or rejects the application within 14 days from the day it was made, wherein it ascertains whether or not there is actually a default that has taken place on the part of the corporate debtor.
+No need to find more Insolvency and bankruptcy lawyer in Delhi, we are one stop solution for you.
+Contact us now

 RELATED ARTICLES